Transport

 • I hadn’t even thought of the whole “plastic view cover obstructing the QR code” thing.

-As it turns out, paying with cash is easier than UPI on running commuter buses.
 Yes, UPI would work well on long-distance buses that only stop once a while and take on only seating-capacity passengers.
 On buses that frequently stop every couple of kilometers to take on tens of passengers and can have around a hundred people on board at any given time, paying for tickets using UPI would be a difficult proposition.
 I can safely say that my first UPI payment wouldn’t have been possible if the bus was crowded or the conductor was short-tempered.
 At one point I even thought of giving up and telling him to get me the change after the bus had reached the terminus.

 UPI is not the best method to make transit payments

 When it comes to paying for transit fare on buses and all other methods of public transportation, the NFC-enabled pre-loaded transit (travel) card remains option that provides the easiest, fastest, most frictionless and seamless experience.
+It is like cash without the change hassle.

 Of course, UPI along with credit or debit cards should be available as an option for making payments on buses, but the push should be to mainstream transit cards as the default mode of payment on buses.
 For the current situation, CHALO could try doing something about the ticketing machines so it becomes easier to scan the QR codes.

-It is common to see the latest shiny techy thing as the uniformly applicable solution to all of the world’s ills.
-For instance many people applaud introduction of UPI payments on KSRTC buses because they see it exactly as that “latest shining techy thing” that would seemingly solve all problems and boost the image of the talking points of our public transportation.
+It is common to see the “latest shiny techy thing” as the uniformly applicable solution to all of the world’s ills.
+For instance many people applaud introduction of UPI payments on KSRTC buses because they see it exactly as that latest shining techy thing that would seemingly solve all problems and boost the image of the talking points of our public transportation.
 They rarely think about the applicability or practicability of those applications because they do not think about it like how it is in this case.
-In addition, few of the “latest shiny techy thing” crowd actually take the bus, most of daily commuters are those who are not very well versed with the usage of UPI or smartphones or bank accounts.

 UPI payments are being rolled out in phases.
 It is currently available on buses with a CHALO ticketing machine only.
 All SWIFT buses will probably have the facility as of now.
-I will try to make more UPI payments on buses in the coming weeks and post my experiences here.

 Also Read: